deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 > </details>

-> Table 5 presents the performance of six large language models on tasks assessing basic CBT knowledge and cognitive model understanding, showing accuracy, precision, recall, and F1 scores.
+> This table presents the performance of six Large Language Models (LLMs) on three levels of CBT tasks: basic knowledge acquisition, cognitive model understanding, and therapeutic response generation, showing that large LLMs generally perform better on knowledge-based tasks but struggle with complex tasks requiring deeper understanding of cognitive models.

 {{< table-caption >}}